 - Two semesters of college chemistry, preferably with laboratories

 - Two semesters of organic chemistry, preferably with laboratories.
-A provisional student is required to take 410.302 Bio-Organic Chemistry.
+Students without adequate organic chemistry may be admitted provisionally to take 410.302 Bio-Organic Chemistry.

 How to Apply

 - Upload the following required materials to the Online Application: